Needed Me: Writing and production

-On September 15, 2014, American producer DJ Mustard confirmed that he and Rihanna had collaborated on a song for the singer's eighth studio album, Anti: "We haven't got our club record just yet but we have a ballad that I really like and that she likes too."
+On September 15, 2014, American producer DJ Mustard confirmed that he and Rihanna had collaborated on a song for her eighth album, Anti: "We haven't got our club record just yet but we have a ballad that I really like and that she likes too."
 DJ Mustard worked on fifty songs in an attempt for them to be included on Anti, "Needed Me" was one of the last songs that he worked on.
 Speaking about the writing and production process Mustard stated "I was at the studio and I was like "I don’t want to go, I don’t feel like going, I’ve done so many songs, she's not going to like it’...
 The next day they told me she liked it.
 It was great that I had a team (Twice as Nice) that could take me and actually get it done because if it wasn't for them I probably wouldn't have went.
 There would have been no ‘Needed Me’."

 "Needed Me" was written by Dijon McFarlane, Rihanna, Nick Audino, Lewis Hughes, Khaled Rohaim, Te Whiti Warbrick, Adam Feeney, Brittany "Starrah" Hazzard, Charles Hinshaw and Derrus Rachel.
 It was produced by DJ Mustard with co-production done by Twice as Nice & Frank Dukes.
 "Needed Me" was recorded at the Westlake Recording Studios in Los Angeles.
 The vocal recording and production was done by producer Kuk Harrell while Blake Mares served as a recording and production assistant.
 "Needed Me" was mixed by Manny Marroquin at Larrabee Studios in Universal City, California and was assisted by Chris Galland & Ike Schultz.
 The song was mastered by Chris Gehringer at the Sterling Sound Studios in New York City.

 Release

-On March 29, via her official Twitter account the singer confirmed that "Needed Me" alongside "Kiss It Better" would be released as follow up singles and impacted radios on March 30, 2016.
-She also revealed the artwork for both singles, with "Needed Me" having Rihanna wearing a giant pair of jeans and "Kiss It Better" having a close-up of Rihanna's face.
-Initially served to urban stations, following the single's success, Rihanna's former label, Def Jam (with whom she parted ways in 2014), confirmed they would be pushing "Needed Me" as an official single at pop radio.
+On March 29, via her official Twitter account Rihanna confirmed that "Needed Me" alongside "Kiss It Better" would be released as follow-up singles.
+They impacted radio on March 30, 2016.
+She also revealed the artwork for both singles, with "Needed Me" showing Rihanna wearing a giant pair of jeans.
+Initially served to urban stations, following the single's success, Rihanna's former label, Def Jam (with whom she parted ways in 2014), confirmed they would be pushing the song to pop radio.
 On May 31, 2016, Rihanna released five official dance remixes for the song: R3hab remix, Salva remix, W&W remix, Attlas remix and Cosmic Dawn Club Mix.